Gohnnyman/solana-bruteforce/README.md

 # Known Problems

-* Snapshot does not contain all the accounts.
-E.g. 11111111111111111111111111111112w, that have 1.5 SOL.
-Don't know why, maybe it's because node trying to save some space by not including old accounts into snapshot.
-Or maybe it's because there no transactions from this account, meaning nobody have private key for this account.
-Or maybe it's because of some other reason.
-Gonna investigate this later.
-If you know something, please, create an issue or contact me.
-Thanks!

 * Though the bruteforce process is significantly faster than the standart approach with RPC calls, it could be optimized even more.
-I checked the performance and it turns out PostgreSQL is not the bottleneck (yet), but generating the private keys is.
+I checked the performance and it turns PostgreSQL is the bottleneck.

 # Requirements